awsdocs/aws-dms-step-by-step/doc_source/chap-oracle-postgresql.migration-process.deployment.md

  [Terraform](https://www.terraform.io/) represents a cross cloud incarnation of this idea\.
 The downside of Terraform is that its cross\-cloud and open source nature makes it slower to adopt new features and provide detailed provisioning, often months after a new feature or configuration is released\.

- [https://aws\.amazon\.com/cloudformation/](https://aws.amazon.com/cloudformation/) `CFNLong`\] is a native AWS language in json or YAML format\.
+ [CloudFormation](https://aws.amazon.com/cloudformation/) is a native AWS language in JSON or YAML format\.
 Use AWS CloudFormation to write infrastructure code more specifically to specific features because it doesn’t have to work with other clouds\.

 ## Configuration Management<a name="chap-oracle-postgresql.migration-process.deployment.configuration"></a>